 Have we died and gone to brunch heaven?
 Biscuits and gravy is a brunch staple, but the fact that this takes the iconic dish and turns it into a pie is beyond amazing.
 While the name of this recipe does sound slightly intimidating, the steps to making this delicious dish are pretty simple.

-Some might think that breakfast food and pizza don't coexist, but this recipe would like to beg to differ.
+Some might think that breakfast food and pizza don’t coexist, but this recipe would beg to differ.

 Instead of using a traditional pizza dough, use frozen puff pastry instead, so it will have that bread feel to it.
-Load the pizza up with eggs, cheese, bacon and any other kinds of veggies you like.
-This dish will feed a crowd, and we bet your guests never would have thought they'd be having pizza on Mother's Day morning.
+Load the pizza up with eggs, cheese, bacon and any other kinds of veggies you’d like.

 Need something quick to throw together for brunch that's also a little bit healthy?
 This recipe is for you.

-Granted, adding the bacon takes away some of the healthier aspects, but you can always substitute it with some turkey bacon if you'd like.
+Granted, adding the bacon takes away some of the healthier aspects, but you can always substitute it.
 But you know what?
-It's a holiday -- keep the real bacon!
+It’s a holiday -- keep the real bacon!

-Brunch can't be complete without a classic Bloody Mary.
-If you're having a lot guests over, try turning your kitchen into a full Bloody Mary bar with lots of options for garnishes, such as ham, sausage, cheese, pickles, olives or whatever you have lying around.
+Brunch can’t be complete without a classic Bloody Mary.
+Try turning your kitchen into a full Bloody Mary bar with lots of options for garnishes, such as ham, sausage, cheese, pickles, olives or whatever you have lying around.

-You'll need something else to serve to your guests who decide to opt out of a Blood Mary, so try serving up a refreshing smoothie.
-Not only will it taste delicious, but this drink will give you protein from the cashews and nutrients from frozen cauliflower that is in it, too.
+You’ll need something else to serve if your mom doesn’t want a Bloody Mary, so try a refreshing smoothie.
+Not only will it taste delicious, but this drink will give you protein from the cashews and nutrients from frozen cauliflower that’s in it, too.
 Enjoy!